Artwork by KOB ONE

 "Scared?
 What am I scared about?"

 "You've fallen from grace.
-And you feel betrayed and vulnerable, wedged into a corner and forced to decide something that will affect the rest of your life."
+And you feel betrayed and vulnerable, wedged into a corner and forced to decide something to affect the rest of your life."

 Dr. Wall's voice was calm, effortless, unhurried, and his slight smile was cryptic.
 "What's most important to you?"